Develop the skills and knowledge to become a changemaker, leader, or critical practitioner in the field of education.

 - critical evaluation of existing policies or practices

-Consultancy project numbers are limited each year.
-You’ll be supported to arrange and apply for a suitable project with one of our external partners or with an organisation from within your own network.
-If a suitable project can’t be secured, you will complete a dissertation instead.
+Consultancy project places are limited each year.
+You will be supported to identify and develop a feasible project in collaboration with an organisation, either through one of our external partners or via your own professional network.
+If a suitable project cannot be secured, you will complete a dissertation instead.

 Learn from experts in their field